Displaying items by tag: gyrostim

 - Corticosteroids - Cortisone is another name for steroid hormones produced naturally by the adrenal glands.
 These steroids work by reducing inflammation and promoting tissue repair.
 The theory is that MDDS may be linked to hormone fluctuations, so some doctors will prescribe steroid hormones to address this condition.

 There are many alternative therapies available for treating MDDS.
 Most of these treatments are thought to alleviate symptoms, but may not provide relief for everyone.
-You should consult your physician before trying any of these homeopathic remedies.
+You should consult your physician before trying any of these alternative remedies.

 - Hypnosis - Hypnotism uses suggestions to relax the mind and induce deep relaxation.
 This treatment method focuses on improving sleep quality while suffering from MDDS.